One of the best salmon and sea trout

 beats include some of the best fly fishing water on the middle Esk and the middle

-and Liddle website for more information.
+and Liddle Angling Club website for more information.

 For more information on sea